xzhangfordham/CISTutorials/introductionVi.md

 vi comes pre-installed on most Mac computers and Linux systems.
 If you plan to use it on a Windows system, you may need to download it and more information can be found here:
 [Download vim](https://www.vim.org/download.php)

-Since vi is already installed on the storm server, for this example tutorial I have remained logged on as described in the previous tutorials [How to: remote login from MAC](logOnToServerMac.md) or [How To: remote login using MobaXterm (Windows)](remoteLoginMobaXtermWindows.md) with my username “cking74”.
+Since vi is already installed on the storm server, for this example tutorial we have remained logged on as described in the previous tutorials [How to: remote login from MAC](logOnToServerMac.md) or [How To: remote login using MobaXterm (Windows)](remoteLoginMobaXtermWindows.md) with the username “cking74”.

 It may also be helpful to know the **cd** (change directory), **pwd** (print working directory) and **ls** (list contents) commands for this tutorial or to be familiar with the concept of absolute and relative paths.
 They are covered in the tutorial [Introduction to Linux](introductionLinux.md).

 ### Step 1:
 To **create a file** using vi, you can simply type ”vi” followed by the location and name of the file that you wish to create into the terminal window and press **enter**.
-Here is the command I use to create a file named “hello.cpp” at the location “/home/students/cking74/demo/cpp_files” of the remote machine:
+Here is the command we use to create a file named “hello.cpp” at the location “/home/students/cking74/demo/cpp_files” of the remote machine:

     vi /home/students/cking74/demo/cpp_files/hello.cpp